lihaoyi/mill-1/javapro.md

 In isolation that number seems fine: ~6s to compile a single moderately-sized module, ~100s to compile the entire project (this drops to ~50s if we parallelize it with `-T10`).
-But it's worth asking: how fast _should_ Java code compile?
+But it's worth asking, how fast _should_ Java code compile?

 It turns out, Java compiles a lot faster than 5kLOC per second!
 If we go back to the `common` module we looked at earlier, and try compiling it directly with `javac` rather than going